Fabricio-191/docs/src/simplest.db/Use.md

 ### set

-Sets a value in the database if the key point to a unexistent object it will create it.
+Sets a value in the database.

 ```js
 db.set('foo', 'bar');